jacebenson/jace.pro/src/post/2021-02-05-custom-domain-for-pdis-using-vercel/index.md

 I was able to do this with the help of Mav and Mike Bahr.
 Thanks guys!

 First of all this fixes the redirect issues from the Netlify verison.
 Netlify appends a slash to some endpoints.
-I don't see a way to control it, Vercel however lets you control how that works.
+I don't see a way to control it, Vercel  lets you control how that works.

 # Simple Vercel Proxy